10 Minute Read

 NAIL THE DESIGN PROCESS

 Fashion is one of the fastest-changing industries.
-New trends can arrive very quickly, so you should take your design process seriously to innovate and stand out from the crowd.
+New trends can arrive in the blink of an eye, so you should take your design process seriously to innovate and stand out from the crowd.

-While aesthetics are important; you should also make sure your garments are comfortable and functional.
+Design plays an important role in supply chain management in the garment industry.
+While aesthetics are important, you should also ensure your garments are comfortable and functional.
 Always consider the practical element when designing new ranges and the overall look and feel.

 Being environmentally friendly with your design process is another key factor.
 Conserve your resources, always recycle and build partnerships with suppliers passionate about sustainability.
 We’ve written a blog discussing design principles and delves deeper into what makes a good design — it’s available to read here.